 On April 11, 1874, the Boston Globe reported that I & H. M. Harmon had been issued permits for 57-59 Commonwealth during the preceding week.
 Construction probably started soon thereafter.
 On August 3, 1874, both houses were cited at a hearing of the Board of Aldermen as being among several houses that had been recently completed or were under construction “the cellars or basements of which are below the established city grade of twelve feet” (as reported by the Boston Globe and Boston Post on August 4, 1874).

 By 1875, John and Mary (Clark) Burnham had made 57 Commonwealth their home.
 They previously had lived at 5 Newbury.
-They also maintained a home in West Manchester.

 The library and dining room of 57 Commonwealth are illustrated and described in The Book of American Interiors by Charles Wyllys Elliott, published in 1876.
 The library is described as 17 feet by 25 feet, looking out on Commonwealth Avenue, with a pine floor, hooded mantel-piece, and bay window.
 The dining room is described as 18 feet by 24 feet, with a mantel piece that is “massive and quiet,” with American ash paneling, tinted with a dark stain.

-Helen Burnham died in January of 1946.
-Mary Burnham continued to live at 57 Commonwealth until her death in March of 1954.
+John Burnham, Jr., died in November of 1910.
+Mary Burnham continued to live at 57 Commonwealth with their children.

 In February of 1956, he applied for (and subsequently received) permission to convert the house into sixteen apartments.